nus-sps/workshops-R/sps_documentation_files/Darren_test.md

 ```

 ## Inspecting the dataset
-This dataset contains Sepal and Petal length / width of different Specieis of flowers _Iris setosa_, _versicolor_, and _virginica_
+This dataset contains Sepal and Petal length / width of different Species of flowers _Iris setosa_, _versicolor_, and _virginica_

 We can thus inspect the dataset like this: